 I see school as a greenhouse for design students that nurture and treat us very gently and carefully.
-It can be a big shock for a lot of young designers to start their career diving to the deep waters needing to learn how to swim on their own, depending what position or job they start.
-I was lucky to have already started working for a design studio in my second year of my studies.
+It can be a big shock for a lot of young designers to start their career diving into the deep waters needing to learn how to swim on their own, depending on what position or job they start.
+I was lucky to have already started working for a design studio in the second year of my studies.
 Since it was a really small branding studio with 2 designers it wasn't overwhelming to start there.
 What I was missing was of course more feedback from other peers and also working with bigger clients, but it’s always safe to start with small steps and figure out your way around falling and getting back up on your feet as you go.
 I don’t like to have this dichotomous distinction between schools and the industry, since the teachers in schools are also working in the industry.
-I’d like to be optimistic and refer to design students as designers already, only without experience, but the talent and motivation is already there, so that shouldn’t be scary at all.
+I’d like to be optimistic and refer to design students as designers already, only without experience, but the talent and motivation are already there, so that shouldn’t be scary at all.

 What's the best advice you've received (and from whom)?

 Oh, this is a hard one.
 I got so much good advice in my design career.
 I think the one big piece of advice I got from my high school art teacher, Haim.
 He told me one time: Just do, don’t think, even if you’ll fail (referring to starting a painting).
 He said each action we do will lead to the next action, but if we never start anything will happen.
 I use his advice all the time!

 What are you working on now?

 My main focus now is education.
 I’m learning a lot of new things.
 I’m focusing on Wix’s new product, Editor X, and perfecting my skills with it.
 I'm learning management skills and code.
 We’re trying to refresh our materials and classes for the design schools in the US so the students are engaged and also enjoying classes.

 What do you find most useful in your work (research, visuals, software, etc.)?